elastic/testing-genai-applications/07-eval/README.md

 [Phoenix Evals][phoenix-evals] uses the LLM-as-a-judge pattern to evaluate responses from the LLM you use in your application.
 Considering the nuance discussed in [exercise 5](../05-test), our goal was answer relevancy and absence of hallucination.
-Phoenix Evals has more metrics than these, but starting basic will cover our goals and keep costs down.
+Phoenix Evals has more evaluators than these, but starting basic will cover our goals and keep costs down.

 Here's the relevant code: